david-dick/firefox-marionette/README.md

 So, this module is designed to allow you to navigate the shadow DOM using normal find methods, but you must get the shadow element's shadow root and use that as the root for the search into the shadow DOM.
 An important caveat is that [xpath](https://bugzilla.mozilla.org/show_bug.cgi?id=1822311) and [tag name](https://bugzilla.mozilla.org/show_bug.cgi?id=1822321) strategies do not officially work yet (and also the class name and name strategies).
 This module works around the tag name, class name and name deficiencies by using the matching [css selector](#find_selector) search if the original search throws a recognisable exception.
 Therefore these cases may be considered to be extremely experimental and subject to change when Firefox gets the "correct" functionality.

+# IMITATING OTHER BROWSERS

+There are a collection of methods and techniques that may be useful if you would like to change your geographic location or how the browser appears to your web site.

+- the `stealth` parameter of the [new](#new) method.
+This method will stop the browser reporting itself as a robot and will also (when combined with the [agent](#agent) method, change other javascript characteristics to match the [User Agent](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent) string.
+- the [agent](#agent) method, which if supplied a recognisable [User Agent](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent), will attempt to change other attributes to match the desired browser.
+This is extremely experimental and feedback is welcome.
+- the [geo](#geo) method, which allows the modification of the [Geolocation](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation) reported by the browser, but not the location produced by mapping the external IP address used by the browser (see the [NETWORK ARCHITECTURE](#network-architecture) section for a discussion of different types of proxies that can be used to change your external IP address).
+- the [languages](#languages) method, which can change the [requested languages](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Language) for your browser session.

+This list of methods may grow.

 # WEBSITES THAT BLOCK AUTOMATION

 Marionette [by design](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/webdriver) allows web sites to detect that the browser is being automated.
-Firefox [no longer (since version 88)](https://bugzilla.mozilla.org/show_bug.cgi?id=1632821) allows you to disable this functionality while you are automating the browser.
-This can be overridden with the `stealth` parameter for the [new](#new) method.
-This is very experimental and feedback is welcome.
+Firefox [no longer (since version 88)](https://bugzilla.mozilla.org/show_bug.cgi?id=1632821) allows you to disable this functionality while you are automating the browser, but this can be overridden with the `stealth` parameter for the [new](#new) method.
+This is extremely experimental and feedback is welcome.

 If the web site you are trying to automate mysteriously fails when you are automating a workflow, but it works when you perform the workflow manually, you may be dealing with a web site that is hostile to automation.